 Philosophy majors get to take on some of the biggest questions that have ever been asked, and learn how to evaluate them using rigorous arguments.
 The study of philosophy exposes students to great debates on deep and important questions, and teaches critical thinking skills that last a lifetime.
 But these aren’t the only reasons to study philosophy.
-Philosophy majors are very successful after college, whether they choose to pursue advanced studies or move directly into their careers.
+Philosophy majors are also very successful after college, whether they choose to pursue advanced studies or move directly into their careers.
 A few majors continue to study philosophy in graduate school, and go on to become philosophy professors.
 But most study philosophy as a way of broadening their intellectual horizons before pursuing a career in another field.
 Recent philosophy majors from Union College have gone on to careers in law, finance, publishing, education, medicine, public policy, and more.
 (Read more.)

 Data from many sources show that philosophy majors who pursue careers outside of philosophy meet with success.
 Many argue that the demonstrated successes of philosophy majors is due to the training they receive in their studies.
 Philosophy majors learn how to think clearly and creatively about difficult, abstract problems, and the critical thinking skills they develop undoubtedly serve them in the fields of their choice after graduation.
 The success of philosophy majors might also be due in part to intellectually curious and talented students choosing to study philosophy in the first place.
 But whatever the explanation, this much is clear: philosophy majors do well after graduation in a wide range of fields.

 Philosophy major salaries